basho/basho_docs/content/community/product-advisories/maps-204.md

 On January 20th, 2015, a user
 [reported](http://lists.basho.com/pipermail/riak-users_lists.basho.com/2015-January/016568.html)
-issues with [Riak Data Types](/riak/kv/2.1.3/developing/data-types) upon upgrading from Riak 2.0.2 to 2.0.4.
-It was discovered that keys storing [Riak maps](/riak/kv/2.1.3/developing/data-types/#Maps) are unreadable after upgrading due to a change in the on-disk format of maps that was introduced as a performance improvement.
+issues with [[Riak Data Types|Data Types]] upon upgrading from Riak 2.0.2 to 2.0.4.
+It was discovered that keys storing [[Riak maps|Using Data Types#Maps]] are unreadable after upgrading due to a change in the on-disk format of maps that was introduced as a performance improvement.

 ## Identification

-You can verify whether this issue is affecting your cluster by checking your cluster's [logs](/riak/kv/2.1.3/using/cluster-operations/logging).
+You can verify whether this issue is affecting your cluster by checking your cluster's [[logs|Logging]].
 You will see errors along the following lines if your cluster is affected:

 ```